Skip to main content

 test_cases = galtea.test_cases.list(test_id=test.id)

-# Run evaluation tasks for each test case
+# Run evaluations for each test case

 for test_case in test_cases: